integrated circuits (MMICs)

 Peregrine offers switches made on silicon that can compete with their GaAs counterparts.
 They also offer digital step attenuators, prescalers and phase-locked loops.

-Plextek RF Integration was formed from the MMIC design team of Plextek Ltd, became a separate line of business within the Plextek Group in November 2012 (see press release.)
+Plextek RF Integration was formed from the MMIC design team of Plextek Ltd, and became a separate line of business within the Plextek Group in November 2012 (see press release.)
 Liam Devlin is CEO of Plextek RFI.

 Plextek RF Integration is a consulting company near Cambridge,